haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 <img width="75%" src="./HADDOCK3-workflow-scheme.png">
 </figure>

-To keep HADDOCK3's modules organised, we catalogued them into several categories.
+To keep HADDOCK3 modules organised, we catalogued them into several categories.
 But, there are no constraints on piping modules of different categories.

-The main module's categories are "topology", "sampling", "refinement", "scoring", and "analysis".
+The main module categories are "topology", "sampling", "refinement", "scoring", and "analysis".
 There is no limit to how many modules can belong to a category.
 Modules are added as developed, and new categories will be created if/when needed.
 You can access the HADDOCK3 documentation page for the list of